LauroCRibeiro/Deep-Learning-Breast-Cancer-Detection/README.md

 # Breast Cancer Detection with Convolutional Neural Networks - CNN

-Used Deep Learning to create a Pipeline Binary Classification for breast cancer.
+Used Tensorflow pre-built-in datasets to create a Pipeline Binary Classification for breast cancer.